 Attend mental health community events

 The American Foundation for Suicide Prevention (AFSP) also hosts Out of the Darkness walks across the country each year.
 According to the AFSP, “Each year, suicide claims more lives than war, murder, and natural disasters combined.”
-Each state has a local AFSP chapter, and these walks occur at college campuses, in the community or at overnight events.
-There is an Out of the Darkness Twin Cities Walk currently scheduled for September 19, 2021, at Como Park Picnic Pavilion.
+Each state has a local AFSP chapter, and these walks occur at college and high school campuses, in the community or at overnight events.
+You can find details about Out of the Darkness walks in Minnesota here.

 Advocate for politicians to prioritize mental health services

 The AFSP attends a yearly State Capitol Day where advocates come “together with state and local public officials to share information and urge that suicide prevention be made a priority.”
-This year’s event will be virtual on April 19, 2021.
-You can learn more and register here.
+They also have other advocacy opportunities.

 Being a mental health advocate helps normalize mental health challenges.
 By being vulnerable, you let others know they aren’t alone.
 We all must begin to talk honestly and openly about mental health, to ensure everyone can access the help they need.